bcgov/bctw-api/DEV_LOCAL_CONNECT.md

 ## Connect Database Application To BCTW Openshift Postgres Server
+### This works for local database application, as well as Citrix.
 1. Login into the OCP4 console using Github credentials and click the question mark icon (?) in the top right corner, then click Command Line Tools
 2. Download oc for windows x86_64, once downloaded place in a folder called c:\oc
 3. Open command prompt, does not have to be administrator